piroor/fxaddonlib-autoscroll/README.md

-# Tab Bar AutoScroll Library for Vertical and Horizontal Tab Bar
+# Tab Bar AutoScroll Library for Vertical and Horizontal Tab Bar, for Firefox older than its version 57.

+This project is obsolete and not maintained anymore.

 ## Abstract